aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/canvas-manipulation/transformationsxps/_index.md

 *What’s happening?* The first matrix moves the rectangle down by 200 units.
 The subsequent `Translate` call shifts it 500 units to the right, demonstrating how multiple translations can be chained.

-### Step 7: Add a New Canvas with Double Scale Transformation
+### Step 7: add a new canvas with double scale transformation

 `ScaleTransform` multiplies the width and height of the canvas by the supplied factors.
 ```csharp